 Air India |

-A major divestment/restructuring plan (upto 95 % divestment) is underway for Air India although the ongoing pandemic has delayed the process.
-The final deadline for financial bids was extended to Sep 15 '21.
-Tata Sons (Tata Group was the original founder of Air India prior to its nationalisation in 1953) took over Air India and Air India Express in a deal worth around ₹ 180 bn incl. a substantial amount of debt (₹ 150 bn) to be cleared.
+Following a major divestment/restructuring plan for Air India Tata Sons (Tata Group was the original founder of Air India prior to its nationalisation in 1953) took over Air India and Air India Express in a deal worth around ₹ 180 b incl. a substantial amount of debt (₹ 150 b) to be cleared.
 The handover of Air India (incl.
 Air India Express and 50 % ownership in SATS, a ground handling company) from the Gov't of India to the Tata Group was completed in Jan '22.
-Announced in Nov '22, Air India and Vistara will be merged into a single airline entity with Singapore Airlines opting for a 25 per cent share post merger.
-The merger is expected to be completed by Q1/24.
+Announced in Nov '22, Air India and Vistara completed in Nov '24 a merge into a single airline entity.
+Singapore Airlines holds a 25.1 per cent stake (investment ca ₹ 20 b) while the Tata Group retains a 74.9 per cent stake.
 As part of its expansion and modernisation plans, Air India finalized at the Paris Air Show '23 its earlier announced order for 470 narrow and widebody passenger aircraft incl.
 140 Airbus A320neo, 70 Airbus A321neo, six Airbus A350-900, 34 Airbus A350-1000, 190 Boeing 737 MAX 8/10 (with options for up to 50 additional B737 MAX aircraft), 20 Boeing 787 Dreamliners (with options for up to 20 additional Boeing 787 aircraft), and 10 Boeing 777X aircraft.
-The first aircraft are scheduled to be delivered by end '23 while delivery of all aircraft is expected to take place over the next eight or so years.
+Deliveries commenced in Dec '23 while delivery of all aircraft is expected to take place over the next eight or so years.
+Air India, in its new avatar, serves 42 international and 49 domestic destinations.
 Air India's new branding (incl. aircraft livery) was unveiled in Aug '23.
-Upcoming aircraft to be delivered (starting with the first Airbus A350 scheduled for induction in Dec '23) will feature the new livery. |
+Air India took delivery of its first Airbus A350 in Dec '23 featuring the new livery. |

 Air India Express |